Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 ## Follow-ups

+- Official docs of [Script](https://en.bitcoin.it/wiki/Script) in the Bitcoin Wiki.
-- [Bitcoin **IDE**](https://siminchen.github.io/bitcoinIDE/build/editor.html) is an online Bitcoin Script visual emulator.
+- [Bitcoin IDE](https://siminchen.github.io/bitcoinIDE/build/editor.html) is an online Bitcoin Script visual emulator.
 Great for learning purposes.
-- [Script **Editor**](https://coins.github.io/bitcoin-scripts/script-editor/) is product-driven research on Bitcoin scalability and usability.
+- [Script Editor](https://coins.github.io/bitcoin-scripts/script-editor/) is product-driven research on Bitcoin scalability and usability.
-- [**Miniscript**](https://bitcoin.sipa.be/miniscript/) is a language for writing (a subset of) Bitcoin Scripts in a structured way, enabling analysis, composition, generic signing, and more.
+- [Miniscript](https://bitcoin.sipa.be/miniscript/) is a language for writing (a subset of) Bitcoin Scripts in a structured way, enabling analysis, composition, generic signing, and more.

 ### Related readings